 Design and build watercraft that will run on photovoltaic panel power when placed in the water on a sunny day.
 The individual or team travelling the most distance with their boat in similar sunlight conditions will be the winner.
 A standard 3-12V DC motor and a standard small Photo-Voltaic (PV) panel will be provided for use to supply the motor in the design.
 The contestant will also be provided with several optional construction components also supplied by the Science Center upon your registration for the event.
+These items will need to be acquired prior to the day of the competition.
 The solar boats will be raced against other boats in lanes on a small shallow pool.
 The challenge is to design and fabricate the watercraft vessel that will travel furthest when placed in a rectangular pool in direct sunlight in the ambient sun and wind conditions.